Having a polypectomy

 Polyps are abnormal growths of tissue that can develop in various organs, such as the colon, stomach, uterus, and nasal passages.
 While most polyps are benign (non-cancerous), some can become malignant (cancerous) over time.
 Therefore, removing polyps through a polypectomy is often a preventative measure to reduce the risk of cancer.

-In some cases, polyps may also cause symptoms like bleeding, pain, or obstruction, thus necessitating their removal.
+In some cases, polyps may also cause symptoms like bleeding, change in bowel habit, or anaemia, thus necessitating their removal.

 How should I prepare for a polypectomy?